earthly/earthly/docs/alt-installation.md

 Download the binary relevant to your platform from [the releases page](https://github.com/earthly/earthly/releases), rename it to `earthly` and place it in your `bin`.

-{% hint style='info' %}
-##### Note
-To install `earthly` on the new Apple M1, we recommend using `brew install earthly`.

-Alternatively, you may download the `darwin-amd64` variant of the `earthly` binary and run it via Rosetta 2 (`/usr/sbin/softwareupdate --install-rosetta --agree-to-license`).
-Although the binary will be emulated, the builds themselves will run natively.
-The performance impact is not noticeable.
-{% endhint %}

 To initialize auto-completion, run

 ```bash